yujing1997/COMP551A1/README.md

 Task devision:

-- Model implementation (Friday night)
+- Model implementation
-  - Naive Bayes Model (Sabrina)
+  - Naive Bayes Model
-  - Logistic Regression Model (Grace)
+  - Logistic Regression Model
-  - Evaluation Accuracy (Yujing)
+  - Evaluation Accuracy
-  - Script to run k-fold cross validation (All)
+  - Script to run k-fold cross validation

-- Run experiments (Saturday)
+- Run experiments
 - Use 5-fold cross validation to estimate performance in all of the experiments.
 Evaluate the performance using accuracy.
 - (At minimum):
   - 1. Compare the accuracy of naive Bayes and logistic regression on the four datasets.